pnnl/perfect/README.md

 PERFECT Suite
 =============================================================================

-The PERFECT Suite is a collection of kernels representing certain domains of interest in radar and image processing.
+The PERFECT Suite is comprised of kernels and applications representing domains of interest in radar and image processing.
+The suite was formed through a survey of applications used by all teams as well as consultations with numerous application domain experts.
+Each kernel in its own right is computationally important and provides reasonable coverage of a domain of interest.
+Furthermore, each kernel is algorithmically interesting.

 The Suite has been jointly developed by Pacific Northwest National Laboratory (PNNL) and Georgia Tech Research Institute (GTRI) with support from the DARPA PERFECT program.

 * For more information on the PERFECT Suite:
   - https://hpc.pnnl.gov/PERFECT/